Mario Strikers: Battle League Tops the Swiss Charts

-Mario Strikers: Battle League has debuted in first place on the Switzerland charts, according to SwissCharts.com for the 23rd week of 2022.
+Mario Strikers: Battle League has remained in first place in its second week on the Switzerland charts, according to SwissCharts.com for the 24th week of 2022.

-The Quarry is the one other new title in the top 10.
-It debuted in fourth place.

-Nintendo Switch Sports after topping the charts for many weeks has dropped down to second place.
-Mario Kart 8 Deluxe is down one spot to third place.
+Nintendo Switch Sports and Mario Kart 8 Deluxe have remained in second third places, respectively.
+FIFA 22 is up one spot to fourth place, while The Quarry dropped from fourth to fifth place in its second week.

-FIFA 22 dropped from third to fifth place, Kirby and the Forgotten Land dropped two spots to fourth place, and Minecraft is down one spot to seventh place.
+Minecraft remained in seventh place and Pokémon Legends: Arceus is up two spots to eighth place.
+The Last Of Us Part II and Uncharted: Legacy Of Thieves Collection re-entered the top 10 in ninth and 10th places, respectively.

-There are a total of six Nintendo Switch games in the top 10 and four multiplatform titles.
+There are a total of five Nintendo Switch games in the top 10, three multiplatform titles, one PlayStation 4 title, and one PlayStation 5 title.

 - Nintendo Switch Sports